Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dutch King Willem-Alexander (right) and Queen Maxima at an event in Amsterdam on July 1.

-Slavery was abolished on paper in Suriname and the Dutch Caribbean colonies on July 1, 1863, but most enslaved workers continued to work on plantations for another 10 years, according to the AP.
-Today’s event in Amsterdam marks the start of a year filled with events commemorating the 150th anniversary of July 1, 1873.
+According to AP, slavery was officially abolished in Suriname and the Dutch Caribbean colonies on July 1, 1863, but most enslaved laborers had to continue working on plantations for another 10 years.
+Today's event in Amsterdam marks the beginning of a year full of celebrations marking the 150th anniversary of July 1, 1873.

-When Prime Minister Rutte apologized in December 2022 for the Netherlands’ role in the slave trade and exploitation, he did not offer compensation to the descendants of those who were enslaved.
-Instead, the Dutch government plans to set up a €200 million fund for initiatives to address the legacy of slavery in the Netherlands and its former colonies and raise awareness about the issue.
+When Prime Minister Rutte apologized in December 2022 for the Netherlands' role in the slave trade and exploitation, he did not offer compensation to the descendants of those enslaved.
+Instead, the Dutch government plans to establish a €200 million fund for initiatives addressing the legacy of slavery in the Netherlands and its former colonies, and to raise awareness of the issue.

 That effort was not enough for some in the Netherlands.
-Two groups, Black Manifesto and The Black Archives, held a protest march before the king's speech on July 1, carrying banners reading "No one is healed without reparations."
+Two groups, Black Manifesto and The Black Archives, organized a protest march before the king's speech on July 1st, carrying banners that read, "No one should be healed without compensation."

-“A lot of people, including myself, my group, The Black Archives, and Black Manifesto, think that an apology is not enough.
-An apology should be tied to some form of redress or compensation,” Mitchell Esajas, director of the Black Archives, told the AP.
+“Many people, including myself, my team—The Black Archives, and the Black Manifesto—believe that an apology is not enough.
+An apology should be linked to some form of remediation or compensation,” Mitchell Esajas, director of the Black Archives, told AP.

 The Dutch first entered the transatlantic slave trade in the late 1500s and became major traders by the mid-1600s.
-The Dutch West India Company eventually became the largest transatlantic slave trader, according to Karwan Fatah-Black, an expert on Dutch colonial history and assistant professor at Leiden University.
+Eventually, the Dutch West India Company became the largest transatlantic slave trader, according to Karwan Fatah-Black, an expert on Dutch colonial history and assistant professor at Leiden University.

 Source link